OmenApps/django-generate-series/docs/contributing.md

 export KEY=value
 ```

-### Using the Provided Docker Compose Postgres Instance
+### Using the provided docker compose postgres instance

 This guide assumes you already have [Docker and Docker Compose installed](https://docs.docker.com/compose/install/).